pickr02/cumbria-moths/core/docs/mvp.md

 - [x] Utility for admins to generate temporal data files from a CSV of records.
 - [x] Utility for admins to generate taxon list from a CSV of records.
 - [x] Utility for admins to generate taxon information stubs fro a CSV of records.
-- [ ] Utility for admins to generate hectad grid from imported geojson boundary file.
-- [ ] Utility for admins to check and report potential problems on a CSV of records, e.g. for highlighting invalid GRs or unrecognised date formats.

 ## Documentation
 - [x] Detailed documentation to take an admin through the process of setting up an atlas website.
 This will be implemented as a series of readme files in this repository.